-It’s been quite a while – so here’s what we know about Shrek 5’s troubled production, and when we could feasibly see the green ogre on screen again.
+With Shrek 5 having been in development since 2016, here's what we know about Shrek 5's troubled production, and when we could feasibly see the green ogre on screen again.

-Shrek was aiming for a 2019 release date, but despite the voice cast confirming a script had been written it all went quiet.
+Shrek 5 was aiming for a 2019 release date, but despite the voice cast confirming a script had been written, it all went quiet.
 Then Eddie Murphy told CinemaBlend that a 2020 release was likely, but that was just an estimation and the year came and went.
-The latest guess from Fandom is 30th September, 2022 with a home media release apparently set for November 2022.
-With the global pandemic slowing everything down it remains to be seen if this timeframe is doable.

 The previous movies were released in 2001, 2004, 2007 and 2010 – so every three years.